Untouched World logo

 Reshaping Your Garment

-- Stretching: Gently pull the fabric to restore its original dimensions.
+1. Shaping: Gently pull the fabric to restore its original dimensions when wet.

 How to Prevent Shrinkage